hphelion/documentation/mc.compute.servers.manage.md

 * In the `Name` text field enter a name for your server
 * From the `AZ` pull-down menu select an availability zone (AZ)
+* From the `Networks` pull-down menu select the network for your server (This pull-down only appears if you have more than one network available for your project)
 * From the list of image types, click the button for the type you wish create your server from:  `Public Images`, `Partner Images`, `Private Images`, or `Bootable Volume`
 * In the image pull-down menu (below the list of image types), select the image from which you want to create a server
 * From the `Flavor` pull-down menu, select the flavor you want for your server
 * From the `Key name` pull-down menu, select the key name you want for your server
-* In the `Security Groups` text field, enter the security groups of which you want your server to be a part
+* In the `Security Groups` text field, enter the security groups you want to apply to the port on which the server is booted
 * In the `Tags` text field, enter any tags you want to associate to your server

 <img src="media/server-new-filled.png" width="580" alt="" />